Normal Love: Jack Smith

 Yellow Sequence is a 15-minute addendum to Normal Love, taking its name from notes by Smith.
 It stars Francis Francine, Tiny Tim, and David Sachs.
-In the sequence, Francine dies in a field of golden flowers as Tiny Tim plays a plastic ukelele while perched on top of an abandoned car.
+In the sequence, Francine dies in a field of golden flowers as Tiny Tim plays a plastic ukulele while perched on top of an abandoned car.
 Francine's scenes were shot first, and the additional scenes were added after the film reels went missing.
 Because Yellow Sequence does not appear in Smith's chronology notes, Tartaglia decided to keep it separate from the rest of the Normal Love sequences, and many screenings include it as an epilogue.
 Smith also added unused footage from Normal Love to his 1966 short film Respectable Creatures.

 During the late 1960s, Smith began using footage shot for Normal Love as part of theater and performance works.
 Performance reels for both Exotic Landlordism and Cement Lagoon include images ostensibly not intended for inclusion in Normal Love.